Enable NuGet auditing for your .NET projects

 <Project>

-If you are using sources to restore packages that doesn't support the audit feature, you can use the <auditSources> element in nuget.config to specify alternative sources that support auditing:
+If your package sources don't support the audit feature, use the <auditSources> element in nuget.config to specify alternative sources that do:

 nuget.config (XML)